Manuel Carbonell: Reuniting with family

-Carbonell took in his two nephews, in 1960, Ricardo 15 and Luis 13 to live with him in New Jersey to save them from being inducted into Castro's military army.
-Soon enough, nine months later his father Manuel and his sisters Angela and Josefina with her 2-year-old daughter, Clara were able to leave Cuba and come to Miami.
+In 1960, Carbonell took in his two nephews, Ricardo aged 15 and Luis aged 13, to live with him in New Jersey to save them from being inducted into Castro's military army.
+Soon enough, nine months later his father Manuel and his sisters Angela and Josefina with her two-year-old daughter, Clara, were able to leave Cuba and come to Miami.
 After so many years living apart Carbonell was anxious to rejoin his family, he moved his studio to Miami in 1976.
 Keeping a much lower profile he continued creating and selling his sculptures and concentrated on important private commissions.
 During 1977 Carbonell was given the challenge to construct the "Virgin of Fatima", for the Blue Army Shrine, in Washington, New Jersey.
 The 26-foot, 12,000 pound bronze sculpture was placed on top of a 150-foot shrine, considered one of the largest sculptures cast in America in the 20th century.
 His first commissioned bronze monument in the United States: A special and personal monumental sculpture during this same time was a composition of a 10-foot in height horse and rider, balanced on two points, which was commissioned by Burt Reynolds of himself for the entrance of the Burt Reynolds Jupiter Theatre, Jupiter, Florida.
 The two men had a very fond and enduring friendship.

 The awards formally presented by The South Florida Entertainment Writers Associations (SFEWA), an organization of major media theater critics from Dade, Broward and Palm Beach Counties, on November 15, 1976, they selected Carbonell as the namesake.
 He was the creator of the award and The Estate of Manuel Carbonell continues to be the major benefactor of the "Carbonell Awards".
 They represent the highest achievement awards that annually recognizes and honors excellence in South Florida theater.
 The organization considered this tribute to Carbonell, as he signified and represented one who devotes his life to art.

 In 1976, Carbonell held a monographic exhibit at the Metropolitan Museum and Art Center, in Miami, Florida, on view at the opening of their newest gallery, where he introduced more than 20 of his latest works.
 (Now incorporated into, The Frost Art Museum).
-Between the late seventies and mid-eighties, the artist worked on private commissions and ventured creatively in designing jewelry and furniture.
+Between the late 1070s and mid-1080s, the artist worked on private commissions and ventured creatively in designing jewelry and furniture.
 At that time, he had several one-man shows that were also presented at different galleries during this decade, including Steiner Gallery in Bal Harbor, West Avenue Gallery in Palm Beach, Camino Real in Boca Raton, all in Florida and the Ann Jacob Gallery, in Marietta, Georgia.